caseylmanus/go-react-native/README.md

 Once you modify the demo.go file, then you can run "gomobile bind platform=(ios|android)" to build either the new Demo.framework for ios or demo.aar for Android.
 Once those are built, then copy them to the appropriate platform folder (ios/Demo.framework or android/demo/demo.aar)

+# NOTE
+If you have something else running on PORT 8081, this demo will fail to run the http and websocket examples, you can change the port number in the index.*.js files and the demo.go file then rebuild.